The Thirty-Ninth Annual

 Syncopaths From dance floors to concert halls, the Syncopaths bring a fresh, contemporary spin to tunes and songs rooted in the Scottish, Irish, and American folk traditions.
 Evolving through their contradance origins, they are creating a “chamber folk” sound, characterized by the compelling rhythmic interplay of fiddle and mandolin, rich vocals, and unexpected colors and rhythms of the piano and bodhrán.
 The exuberant joy they derive from the music and each other is palpable and contagious.

-Each member of the band is also an accomplished tunesmith, with recordings of original compositions on each of the band’s CDs.
-All in all, the Syncopaths are equally at home with pulsing, high-energy dance tunes, and beautiful, contemplative songs.
-They ably stretch melodic boundaries while keeping a steady, compelling, danceable beat.
+All in all, the Syncopaths are equally at home with high energy dance tunes and soft, contemplative melodies.
+They ably stretch melodic boundaries while keeping a compelling, danceable beat.

 For more info: contact Marisa Pasquini at: